Save our Shirehall: Campaigners rally behind report offering fresh future for Shrewsbury landmark

 The report concluded: "Shirehall’s best days can still be ahead - if the council chooses to understand its value before destroying it.
 In the 1960s the construction of Shirehall put Shropshire on the map.
 A contemporary regeneration of the building and wider site could light Shropshire up again."

-Ahead of tomorrow's meeting the 'Save our Shirehall' group, led by John Crowe, son of the building's architect, said: "To date the council has failed to explore bringing in new, outside private sector funds to save the building and needs the proposed six month delay from demolition as a chance to explore joint venture options to get the best value for Shropshire people."
+Ahead of tomorrow's meeting the 'Save our Shirehall' group, led by John Crowe, son of the building's architect Ralph Crowe, said: "To date the council has failed to explore bringing in new, outside private sector funds to save the building and needs the proposed six-month delay from demolition as a chance to explore joint venture options to get the best value for Shropshire people."

-"The task & finish report refers to “incomplete and predetermined” information in the council’s review, released in December.
-With the group’s hard work, councillors now have more of the facts and should vote for a proper investigation of a future for this fantastic public asset and landmark 20th century Shropshire building.
+"The task and finish report refers to 'incomplete and predetermined' information in the council’s review, released in December.
+With the group’s hard work, councillors now have more of the facts and should vote for a proper investigation of a future for this fantastic public asset and landmark 20th-century Shropshire building.
 Shrewsbury Civic Society and other organisations have offered their expertise in this work.”

 "We hope councillors will read and carefully digest this report, pause, and reconsider a course of action that would cause unnecessary damage to the community and result in a wholly avoidable waste of embodied carbon.